Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Introduction

-\begin{description} \item[Data and System] The data was collected from 59 stroke survivors (26 acute patients, and 33 chronic patients) for a duration of 8 weeks.
-Both wrist-worn accelerometer data (3 days per week in free living environment) and the clinically assessment scores were collected, based on which we developed a system that can provide automated rehabilitation assessment mechanism in an objective and continuous manner. \item[Features] We proposed two new types of compact wavelet-based features that can encode information from both paralysed and non-paralysed sides to represent upper limb functional abilities for stroke rehabilitation assessment.
-It can also significantly suppress the influences of personal behaviours or irrelevant daily activities for data collected in the noisy free-living environment. \item[Predictive Models] We developed the predictive models using two approaches: linear fixed-effects model(LM) and longitudinal mixed-effects model with Gaussian process prior (LMGP).
-Compared with LM, LMGP can model the random effects due to the heterogeneity nature among subjects in this 8-week longitudinal study. \item[Experiments] Comprehensive experiments were designed to study the effectiveness of our system.
-We empirically demonstrated the results with respect to feature subset on modelling the mixed-effects of LMGP.
-Our system was evaluated on both acute and chronic patients, and the results suggested the effectiveness of our approach. \end{description}
+\begin{itemize} \item \textbf{Stroke-rehab-driven Features}: We \xic{propose} two new types of compact wavelet-based features that can encode information from both paralysed and non-paralysed sides to represent upper limb functional abilities for stroke rehabilitation assessment.
+It can significantly suppress the influences of personal behaviours or irrelevant daily activities for data collected in the noisy free-living environment. \item \textbf{Automated Assessment System}: Based on the proposed stroke-rehab-driven features, we developed the automated system by using the longitudinal mixed-effects model with Gaussian process prior (LMGP).
+Various predictive models were studied, and we \xic{find} LMGP can model the random effects caused by the heterogeneity nature among subjects in a 8-week longitudinal study. \item \textbf{Comprehensive Evaluation}: Comprehensive experiments \xic{are} designed to study the effectiveness of our system.
+We comprehensively studied the feature subset on modelling the mixed-effects of LMGP.
+Compared with other approaches, the results \xic{suggest} the effectiveness of the proposed system on both acute and chronic patients. \end{itemize} .